 - 1. The Institute of Buddhist Studies requires its campus be drug free.
 The unlawful manufacture, distribution, dispensing, possession, or use of a controlled substance while at IBS is prohibited.
 Abuse of alcohol on the IBS campus is also not allowed.
-Violation of this policy will be considered cause for dismissal from a student's program of study. - 2.
+Violation of this policy will be considered cause for dismissal of a student. - 2.
 IBS is required to impose sanctions, up to and including dismissal from all programs of study, of any student engaged in the abuse of alcohol (including underage drinking), or the unlawful possession, use, or distribution of illicit drugs while on the IBS premises.
 In addition, any student involved in such illegal activity is subject to legal sanctions under local, State and Federal law.
 Information regarding specific penalties is available from the GTU Business Office. - 3.
 The health risks associated with the use of illicit drugs and the abuse of alcohol are many.
 Detailed information concerning the known health hazards resulting from the abuse of drugs or alcohol may be obtained from your physician, from UCB's Health Service facility or from the GTU Business Office. - 4.
 Several drug and alcohol counseling, treatment, and rehabilitation programs are available to you.
-Should you or someone you know need help in dealing with a drug or alcohol dependency problem, you may call 510/652-7000.
-You will be connected with Summit Medical Center's Chemical Dependency Department where your initial consultation is free.
+Should you or someone you know need help in dealing with a drug or alcohol dependency problem, you may call Summit Medical Center's Chemical Dependency Department at 510/652-7000; initial consultation is free.
 The consultation includes assessment of the problem and the recommendation of a treatment plan.
 In addition, you may call 510/839-8900 for referral to an Alcoholics Anonymous program near you or 510/843-3701 for referral to a Narcotics Anonymous program near you.